voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 ## "recharts": "^2.1.4",
-Recharts is a Redefined chart library built with React and D3.
+Recharts is a Redefined chart library built with React and D3. used for charts in the ratings and statistics pages.

 ## anon default components
 Anonymous arrow functions cause Fast Refresh to not preserve local component state.